GU10 LED Bulb Review

 Which LED bulb is the best replacement for a 50W halogen GU10?

-Our Integral 4.4 Watt Dichroic GU10 LED Bulb is the closest 50W non-dimmable replacement in our opinion.
-In June 2016 it was awarded a Which?
-"BEST BUY" in the Spotlights category.
-Which? commented that this 50W equivalent lamp "matches its brightness and colour claims closely and produces a high quality and consistency of light".
-Our Integral 5.8 Watt Classic Glass GU10 LED Bulb is the closest 50W dimmable replacement we offer.
+Our Integral 4.7 Watt Dichroic GU10 LED Bulb is the closest 50W non-dimmable replacement in our opinion.
+Our Integral 5.6 Watt Classic Glass GU10 LED Bulb is the closest 50W dimmable replacement we offer.
 Both bulbs produce a very similar spread and intensity of light to a 50W halogen GU10 while being almost identical in shape and size.
 Our Integral GU10 bulbs also benefit from producing a similar light colour (in warm white version).
-They are the closest replacement bulb we have found for a Halogen GU10 50W bulb, reliable and cost effective too.
+They are the closest replacement bulb we have found for a Halogen GU10 50W bulb, reliable, efficient and cost effective too.